WeissShahaf/autosleap/README.md

 # Installling
  Download the repository:
-in the folder you want to put the repo: git clone https://github.com/StempelLab/sleap_well && cd sleap_well
+in the folder you want to put the repo: git clone  (https://github.com/WeissShahaf/autosleap && cd into it.

+install methods:
-install: (replace mamba for conda if the case) mamba env create -f environment.yml -n autosleap activate autosleap
+A) (replace mamba for conda if the case) mamba env create -f environment.yml -n autosleap activate autosleap

+B)
+1) create environment:
+   mamba env create -n -n autosleap pytho=3.7.12
+2)   install sleap:
+   mamba create -y -n sleap -c conda-forge -c nvidia -c sleap -c anaconda sleap=1.3.3
+3) install pip dependencies
+   pip install GPUtil

 # checking sleap works:
 run sleap-diagnostic

 # run:
-make sure you have access to the model_paths.csv file that you will use to get the models' paths
+make sure you have access to the model_paths.csv file that you will use to get the models' paths. if using spyder access GPFS from spyder before trying to run.

-run: python "sleap_Well\scripts\gui.py" (where sleap_Well is thae path to where you cloned the repository into
+cd into the cloned repository's "sleapgui" folder (e.g. D:\GitHub\autosleap\sleapgui)

+run: python main.py